robang74/redfishos/README.md

 ### News & updates

+After the first stage was completed, the review of the backlog suggested that RedFish OS can offer huge opportunities by itself and not as a refactoring project.
+Therefore it started a phase of marketing specifically oriented to technical people:

+* 24.09.2023, [RedFish OS marketing page](marketing.md) for engineers, developers and professional modders.

 Please check the [same section](https://github.com/robang74/redfishos/tree/devel#news--updates) in the `devel` branch for a more up-to-date list.
 The following is about those development that are push in `main` for the users.

 * 31.08.2023, [RedFish OS project first stage](#about-sfos-refactoring) **completed**.